 Students who decide not to participate in the program after being admitted will be required to pay any costs incurred on their behalf (including, but not limited to, moneys advanced on their behalf for nonrefundable deposits at other institutions, airfare, legal documents, visa and application fees, housing deposits, host university tuition, etc.).
 Students who leave the program with the permission of the Executive Director of the Center for International Programs after the program abroad has begun may be entitled to a partial refund as specified in the College's policies.
 Students will still be responsible for covering any non-recoverable costs paid on their behalf.
 Eligibility for possible refunds will be computed according to the on-campus calendar.
 These students may be eligible to receive grades of W (withdrawal) on the Kalamazoo College academic transcript or depending on the date of departure, be eligible for a change of status from study abroad/study away to on-campus student.
-Students who leave the program without earning any academic credit will be withdrawn from the College.
 Students will be charged for any non-recoverable costs paid on their behalf and they will be subject to the withdrawal policies of the College.